huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_consumer_group.md

 * `description` - (Optional, String) Specifies the description of the consumer group.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - The resource ID.

 * `state` - Indicates the state of the consumer group.
 This value can be :
   **DEAD**, **EMPTY**, **PreparingRebalance**, **CompletingRebalance**, **Stable**.